 Dehydration Risks in Hot Yoga

-Practicing yoga in a heated environment accelerates sweating, leading your body to lose a significant amount of fluids.
-While sweating is a natural way for our bodies to regulate temperature, it’s not how toxins leave the body, contrary to popular belief.
-According to an article in Mayo Clinic Proceedings, proper hydration is critical to prevent dehydration, especially in high-temperature environments like hot yoga studios.
+Practicing hot yoga makes you sweat more, causing your body to lose a significant amount of fluid.
+While sweating is your body’s natural way to regulate its temperature, it doesn’t, contrary to popular belief, remove toxins.
+Proper hydration is crucial for preventing dehydration, especially in high-temperature environments like a hot yoga studio.

 Signs of Dehydration: